Data providers used for Analysis Services connections

 For more information about version and build numbers by release, see SQL Server Builds on Blogspot.

-The version installed on the client computer should match the version of the server providing the data.
-If the server installation is newer than the client libraries installed on the workstations in your network, you might need to install newer libraries.
+The version installed on the client computer should match the major version of the server providing the data.
+If the server installation is newer than the data providers installed on the workstations in your network, you might need to install newer libraries.

-Find the client libraries on the download site
+Find the data providers on the download site

 Go to the Microsoft download center.